 Where a Registered User moves to a new employer or a new section of their existing employer, and is unable to take with him or her any Restricted Materials in his or her possession, it is the Registered User's responsibility to ensure that the Materials are not left in the care of an unqualified person.
 It may be possible, for instance, to pass them on to a colleague who is registered with The Myers-Briggs Company and is qualified to use the relevant Restricted Materials.
 In the event that there are no known qualified individuals registered with The Myers-Briggs Company to whom the Restricted Materials may be entrusted, Registered Users may wish to contact The Myers-Briggs Company's Client Support Team to discuss possible return for credit of resaleable unopened packs of current Materials.

 Further information on some of the issues raised above is given in the appendices that follow.

 Registered in England and Wales

 Company Number 2218212

-Appendices to Guidelines for ethical use of tests and questionnaires
+Appendices to Guidelines for ethical use of assessments and questionnaires

 Appendix I - Additional guidelines for the ethical use of the MBTI instrument